 This document describes a set of expectations of an Authority Node Operator (ANO) in the Factom protocol.
 The purpose of this document is to establish a standard for ANOs’ conduct and to serve as a framework to measure and compare the performances of the ANOs.
 An ANO’s failure to sufficiently adhere to the expectations set forth herein may constitute a cause for removal of the ANO as described in Doc 101.

 All capitalized terms used herein and not otherwise defined in this document shall have the meanings ascribed to them in Doc 001.

+When full standing is implemented, and ANOs are placed in the position of defending their position as an ANO to a broad set of standing parties, then this document will be retired.

 Requirements